LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Experiments

-\textbf{Multiple Concepts.} \Cref{fig:qual} showcases images generated with our method using varying numbers of concepts—6, 5, 4, 3, and 2.
+\paragraph{Multiple Concepts.} \Cref{fig:qual} showcases images generated with our method using varying numbers of concepts—6, 5, 4, 3, and 2.
 These visuals demonstrate that our method not only accurately captures each individual identity but also generates composite images guided by the text prompts.
 Notably, our approach excels by utilizing a single merged model to generate a wide range of concepts across diverse prompts, eliminating the need to train separate models for different concept counts.
 We also note that the original LoRA models for individual subjects are trained on various images of celebrities who may have different hairstyles or colors.
 As a result, variations such as different hairstyles or colors can appear even within generations of the same celebrity model (\eg{,} different generations of a Taylor Swift LoRA might show varying hair colors or styles, reflecting her real-life changes).
 These variations are not inconsistencies in our model but rather reflect the diversity inherent in the original LoRA models.
 Importantly, despite these variations, our model maintains fidelity and identity to the celebrities' faces and ensures that details like hairstyles do not mix across different subjects.

-\textbf{Qualitative Comparisons.} In \cref{fig:comparison}, we visually compare our method against several state-of-the-art approaches, including Orthogonal Adaptation, MoS, and $\mathcal{P}+$, across various concepts. \Cref{fig:comparison} illustrate that our method successfully preserves individual identities without crossovers, whereas other methods encounter issues.
-For instance, Orthogonal Adaptation \cite{po2024orthogonal} inadvertently transfers features, such as the hair of female characters, to others, while MoS \cite{gu2023mix} and $\mathcal{P}+$ \cite{voynov2023p+} struggle with precise identity depiction.
+\paragraph{Qualitative Comparisons.} In \cref{fig:comparison}, we compare our method against several state-of-the-art approaches, including OA, MoS, and $\mathcal{P}+$, across various concepts. \Cref{fig:comparison} illustrate that our method successfully preserves individual identities without crossovers, whereas other methods encounter issues.
+For instance, OA \cite{po2024orthogonal} inadvertently transfers features, such as the hair of female characters, to others, while MoS \cite{gu2023mix} and $\mathcal{P}+$ \cite{voynov2023p+} struggle with precise identity depiction.
 Additionally, while these models perform adequately with two or three concepts, their ability to accurately represent more concepts diminishes as the concept count increases.
-For instance, in scenes with six concepts, refer to \cref{fig:comparison} first section, methods other than \model{} fail to preserve the identity of Lionel Messi, highlighting their limitations as the number of concepts increases.
+For instance, in scenes with six concepts, see \cref{fig:comparison} first section, methods other than \model{} fail to preserve the identity of Messi, highlighting their limitations as the number of concepts increases.